rana135/-HELLWET-SOFTWARE/README.md

 ### Installation :
 * Clone the repository
+* Choose the option 'Download Zip' and wait until it download.
+* Then you need to decompress it.
+* You will need to have Zip compress file software installed in your computer.
+If you don't have it you can download it from here
 * Install [insert any required dependencies here]
 * Run npm start to launch the app